 A well-fitting bike is important, as a badly-fitting one can easily cause pain or injury, but a Tesco Value sleeping bag will keep you just as warm as a top-of-the-line The North Face one when you’re camping on the banks of the Danube in the middle of summer.
 Tune your gear choices to match your budget, and don’t get bogged down in online gear research.
 This is adventure, and unpredictable things will happen, so it’s better to rely on your wit than on your kit.

-Spending money may also be a concern in answering the ‘how’ of cycle touring.
+Money may also be a concern in answering the ‘how’ of cycle touring.
 And just as when equipping yourself, the only real answer to the question of how much a bike trip costs is “as much as you want it to”.
 Feel free to take that literally.
 If you want your bike trip to cost you nothing, then go right ahead.